hanab/ARHouseExpoiOSAndroid/README.md

 # ARHouseExpoiOSAndroid
 ## Agumented reality house exhibition application
 ### Introduction
-The application was made using Unity and Vuforia Agumented Reality Plugin for iOS and Android.It shows 6 houses and it has a user interface to navigate through the houses
+The application was made using Unity and Vuforia Agumented Reality Plugin for iOS and Android.
+It shows 6 houses and it has a user interface to navigate through the houses